NathanGaillardAardex/MigrationSample/DbSample/README.md

     2. The first migration is usually named InitialCreate.
     3. Following migrations are created by comparing the current model with the last migration.
 They are usually named after the changes they introduce.
 4. Check the migration code, especially if it contains data manipulation, column renaming, or other complex operations.
-You should correct it if necessary, while addind necessary comments.
+   You should correct it if necessary, while adding necessary comments.
 5. Check the non-pending migration by running: ``dotnet ef migrations list``
 6. Generate the incremental SQL script for the migration with the following
    command: ``dotnet ef migrations script <PreviousNonPendingLatestMigration> --idempotent -o migrations/R__<Timestamp_MigrationName>.sql``